Quexint/Assignment-Driven-Learning/OCW/[Stanford]CS143_Compilers/PA/PA2_Lexer/README.md

-# Programming Assignment 01 Lexical Analysis
+# PA01 Lexical Analysis

-## Introduction
+## Summary

-To make a Cool compiler, try to complete the scanner part at first.
-The other parts are completed by the instructor.
-It means we only need to transform the scanning rules to regular expressions based on lex.
+1. Learn how to use `flex/jlex` to match legal tokens.
+For example, `2143abd` is illegal in C.
+2. Report error information when error occurs.

 ## Related Files

 - **grading**: After judging, the folder will be created.
 The folder contains 63 test cases.
 - **pa1-grading.pl**: The grading shell script.
 - **cool.flex**: What we need to code.